Our Board of Directors

 Dan Urban

-Vice President Dan works for the National Marine Fisheries service as a fisheries biologist, after a career with the Alaska Department of Fish and Game.
+President Dan works for the National Marine Fisheries service as a fisheries biologist, after a career with the Alaska Department of Fish and Game.
 He holds a BS from the University of Wisconsin and a MS from the University of Alaska-Fairbanks.
 Dan has lived in Kodiak for 20 years and really enjoys the opportunities it provides for kayaking, biking, and hiking.
 Dan and his wife Kim have one dog and four chickens.
-Term Expires 12/31/2020 Lisa Fox
+Term Expires 12/31/2023 Lisa Fox

 Secretary Lisa grew up in Kodiak and recently returned home with her husband Jason, daughter Isla, and dog Shumagin.
 She works for the Alaska Department of Fish and Game as the Assistant Area Management Biologist for the Alaska Peninsula and Aleutian Islands and holds a BS in Biology from UAF and a MS in Fisheries from the University of Washington.
 She spends her summers in Cold Bay and winters in Kodiak.
 Lisa enjoys hiking, running, hunting, fishing, boating, scuba diving, four-wheeling, skiing, and kayaking and is currently learning how to do all these things with a toddler on her back (except scuba diving).
-She loves travelling around remote places in Alaska as well as the rest of the US and world, but Kodiak is her favorite place to be.
-Term Expires 12/31/2022 Eric Linscheid
+She loves traveling around remote places in Alaska as well as the rest of the US and world, but Kodiak is her favorite place to be.
+Term Expires 12/31/2025 Eric Linscheid

 Eric is a type 1 diabetic of 43 years.
 He attributes his excellent health to being physically active on a daily basis.
 Much of that activity is on Kodiak trails either biking or hiking.
 He and his wife, Mary, moved to Kodiak after graduating from the University of Minnesota-Duluth with an MS in Geology.
 They built their home and raised two sons in Kodiak.
 Eric retired from Kodiak High School where he was a science and health teacher.
 He also spent numerous summers commercial salmon fishing with family and friends around the island.
 Recently, he joined the KIB Parks and Recreation board.
 He is looking forward to improving, maintaining, and building trails with ITN.
-Term Expires 12/31/21 |
+Term Expires 12/31/2024 |

 Ben Millstein

 Ben arrived on the ferry in 1994 with his then-girlfriend Karen.
 Within a little while they were married with kids and a house and no desire to live anywhere else.
 He enjoys mountain biking, trail running, hiking, kayaking, and skiing.
 Ben and Karen raised two kids and a brewery here and don't have any plans to leave.
 Ben believes trail use has increased with the change in demographics over time.
 Kodiak is a tough place to get to, and to get around.
 That helps keep it wild and wonderful, but still not immune to the impact of increased back country use.
 Ben hopes to increase recreation opportunities as well as minimize degradation through planning, design and maintenance.
-Term Expires 12/31/2022 |
+Term Expires 12/31/2025 |

 Michelle Weekly